MicrosoftDocs/sdk-api/sdk-api-src/content/imm/nf-imm-immgetcompositionstringa.md

 ### -param dwBufLen [in]

 Size, in bytes, of the output buffer, even if the output is a Unicode string.
 The application sets this parameter to 0 if the function is to return the size of the required output buffer.

-#### - dwIndex [in]

-Index of the information to retrieve, which is one of the values specified in <a href="https://msdn.microsoft.com/14087598-8041-4e02-a168-f5538a437be0">IME Composition String Values</a>.
-For each value except GCS_CURSORPOS and GCS_DELTASTART, the function copies the requested information to the output buffer.
-The function returns the cursor and delta position values in the low 16 bits of the return value.

-#### - hIMC [in]

-Handle to the input context.

 ## -returns